 Carmarthen Labyrinth

 The Carmarthen Labyrinth is one of the most spectacular areas for canyons, boasting the classics of Claustral, Ranon and Thunder Canyons, all joining in Thunder Gorge.
 They all feature long, deep and dark constrictions, and their proximity to Mt Tomah means they are wetter than most.
-Claustral is the most popular of the three as it does not require a car shuffle.
+Claustral is the most popular of the three, though with the new entrance/exit, Ranon should also become more popular as it no longer requires a car shuffle.
 The lesser known Burumin Canyon (Explorers Brook) and King Georges Brook Canyon also have long canyon sections.

 South Grose

-The South Grose region sports a variety of canyons, from the short but spectacular Mt Hay Canyon, to the long, impressive Grand Canyon, as well as pretty creeks but less exciting canyons such as Crayfish Creek Canyon.
+The South Grose region sports a variety of canyons, from the short but spectacular Mt Hay Canyon, to the long, impressive Grand Canyon, as well as pretty creeks but less exciting canyons such as Hat Hill Canyon.
 Most of the South Grose Canyons are wet, though not all require swimming.
 The Grand Canyon is the pick of the canyons in the area for quality.
-Other good canyons include Arethusa Canyon, Fortress Canyon and Mt Hay Canyon.
+Other good canyons include Arethusa Canyon, Hat Hill Canyon, Fortress Canyon and Mt Hay Canyon.

 Jamison Valley